What Is Baby Blues?

 When you just had your first baby, you’ll be eager to learn about how to look after your baby.
 You’ll read and listen from all sorts of the source.

 But I found that could stress me up.
 Because some advice may not be applicable to my circumstances.

 So instead of getting worried about whether I was doing the right thing according to what others suggest, I would just do what I felt right and what worked for me and my baby.

-For example, baby sleeping pattern and places.
-There are many advice on how to train the babies to sleep on their own and how to make them sleep longer.
+For example, baby sleeping patterns and places.
+There is much advice on how to train the babies to sleep on their own and how to make them sleep longer.

-I remember I tried one of the tips which is by putting down my baby on his cot just before he falls asleep.
+I remember I tried one of the tips which are by putting down my baby on his cot just before he falls asleep.
 Did it work for me?
 Hell no.